jeevan-aloor/learn-nextjs/README.md

 ## How Next.js works

-- When we run npm run dev it move to pages folder inside pages folder  it will looks for _app.js file in that file
+- When we run npm run dev it move to pages folder inside pages folder  it will looks for _app.js file in that file the App component will takes others component as props here App component is a higher order component because it takes other component has a props and inside App component other component wil be declared and we are able to see in UI This how Next js Render